timothyforbes/NPSP-Advisory-Board/README.md

 The NPSP Advisory Board is expected to provide _input and formal recommendations_ regarding the following areas:
 *	NPSP project long term roadmap
-*	NPSP project policies and procedures around maintenance, contributions, core team membership and governance.
+*	NPSP project policies and procedures around maintenance, contributions, core team membership and governance
 *	NPSP project policies and procedures around intellectual property, trademark, and licensing

 ### 4. Meetings and Memberships